-- A high percentage of on-call members are in town at work unavailable during the regular work week.
-Providing a daytime response crew reduces the number of calls per station allowing a member working a regular 40-hour work week in town to not have calls count against their participation levels while away from home at work. - Staff crew with a minimum of three members daily based on available funding. - In addition to alarm response the duty crew is responsible for general operation and maintenance of the District under the Training Lieutenant. - During the summer months consider a wildland fire crew assigned to District projects but available in ROSS to respond to wildland fires across the west to generate revenue for the program. - Annually in late summer prior to the next year's budget, evaluate the number of available members to staff the duty crew fully with on-call members.
-(Staffing with all on-call members will require either a full willingness to complete District maintenance projects while working on a stipend or the creation of a maintenance position outside of using the duty-crew.) - 4.
-Provide the most appropriate service efficiently. - Not all alarms require a response from WVFD, automatic aid and ambulance only responses will be determined by proximity and severity. - Automatic Aid or ambulance only calls will be evaluated by our mission statement.
-Our mission is preserving and protecting life then property regardless of who provides the service. - Review annual call volume to determine what calls we are dispatched to that we have no effect on the outcome and our response does not lead to meeting our mission.
-Examples of calls to consider response level changes are power problems, smoke in the area, flooding and automatic alarms (medical and fire). - Adjust dispatching standards to meet the needs of county residents rather than city services.
-Who dispatches our calls effects what calls we are dispatched to, if necessary, change from a city oriented dispatch to a county on-call oriented dispatch center.
+- Providing a daytime response crew reduces the number of calls per station allowing a member working a regular 40-hour work week in town to not have calls count against their participation levels while away from home at work. - Staff crew with a minimum of two members daily based on available funding. - In addition to alarm response the duty crew is responsible for general operation and maintenance of the District under the Training Lieutenant. - Monitor fire mobilization requests annually for number of requests and revenue to consider a wildland fire summer crew assigned to District projects but available to respond to wildland fires across the west to generate revenue for the program. - Annually in late summer prior to the next year's budget, evaluate the number of available members for response day and night. - Track alarm location and time of day to determine which station is best to staff duty crew at.
+Establish trigger points to add duty staffing and what type of staffing that would be. - 4.
+Provide the most appropriate service efficiently. - Not all alarms require a response from WVFD.
+Automatic aid and ambulance only responses will be determined by proximity and severity. - Automatic Aid or ambulance only calls will be evaluated by our Mission statement.
+Our Mission is preserving and protecting life then property regardless of who provides the service. - Review annual call volume to determine what calls we are dispatched to that we have no effect on the outcome and our response does not lead to meeting our mission.
+Examples of calls to consider response level changes are power problems, smoke in the area, flooding and automatic alarms (medical and fire).